 Evolutionary Ecomorphology

 I take a comparative and integrative approach to my science.
 I combine experimental methods, high-speed videography, and field work to characterize animal behavior and ecology.
 I use high-resolution bio-imaging techniques like CT-scanning to visualize anatomy and often apply biomechanical models to describe function.
 Lastly, I use phylogenetic comparative methods to put variation into context and to better understand how traits change over evolutionary time.
+Often, my research questions are characterized by how 1) diet influences feeding morphology and mechanics, and 2) habitat influences locomotor kinematics and morphology.

 Below are some of my current research areas.